IndraTeja/OldWomanCreek/ResearchQuestion-WorkPlan.md

 ### 1. Avian Monitoring
 * Birds response to different weather conditions in different bird habitats.
-* What is the main factors influencing the bird to choose habitats?
+* What are the main factors influencing the bird to choose habitats?
 * Compare the temperatures to see what is the comfortable temperature for the birds.
 * Compare the Avian encounters from 1996-99 vs 2016-2018.
 * Perform feasible data comparisons using eBird datasets and NERRS SWMP data.
+* Identify endangered species dataset and compare with point-count data(OWC).

 ### 2. Bald Eagle Monitoring:
 * Compare Bald Eagle encounters from 1996-99 vs 2016-2018.